carlos-alonso-mongodb/mdb-flexibile-schema/README.md

 ## Description

-This proof shows how MongoDB can provide a flexible data model (a.k.a. flexible schema) enabling the structures of some existing records to be enhanced with additive changes (e.g. new attributes, new sub-documents), without breaking existing applications (e.g. microservices) and without requiring downtime.
+This exercise shows how MongoDB can provide a flexible data model (a.k.a. flexible schema) enabling the structures of some existing records to be enhanced with additive changes (e.g. new attributes, new sub-documents), without breaking existing applications (e.g. microservices) and without requiring downtime.
 This shows how MongoDB can be used to support ever changing agile applications over time, where the database needs to effectively support business change.

-For this proof, a set of randomly generated employee records are used, and two continuously running scripts are run, whilst changes to the data model are dynamically made, to simulate two running microservices that are consuming the database's data.
+For this exercise, a set of randomly generated employee records are used, and two continuously running scripts are run, whilst changes to the data model are dynamically made, to simulate two running microservices that are consuming the database's data.

 ---